-This returns app uses a highly tiered pricing structure.
-If you use 3 or less returns per month, the app offers free use.
+This Shopify returns app uses a highly tiered pricing structure.
+If you use 3 or fewer returns per month, the app offers free usage.

 At 20 returns per month, AfterShip charges a $9 monthly fee plus $0.50 per return.
 This jumps to $29 per month plus $0.50 per return at 100 returns per month, $99 per month plus $0.50 per return at 400, and $199 per month plus $0.50 per return at 1000.

 Pricing is custom beyond 1000 returns per month.
 Several features are excluded from the free and lowest-priced plans.

 The problem with this pricing structure is that it essentially penalizes your business for growth, and it is not conducive to the typical peaks and valleys of ecommerce.